Same-sex marriage in Luxembourg: Royal same-sex weddings

-Contacted by the newspaper L'essentiel, the Grand Ducal Court of Luxembourg confirmed in October 2021 that members of the royal family may enter into a same-sex marriage without having to forfeit the crown or lose their royal titles and privileges or their place in the line of succession, though the marriage—like opposite-sex marriages—would require the approval of the Grand Duke or Grand Duchess.
+Contacted by the newspaper L'essentiel, the Grand Ducal Court of Luxembourg confirmed in October 2021 that members of the Luxembourgish royal family may enter into same-sex marriages without having to forfeit the crown, or lose their royal titles and privileges or their place in the line of succession, though the marriage—like opposite-sex marriages—would require the approval of the Grand Duke or Grand Duchess.
 This followed similar announcements concerning other European royal families.

 Statistics

 In 2015, approximately 120 same-sex marriages took place in Luxembourg, with 49 and 11 occurring in Luxembourg City and Esch-sur-Alzette, the two largest cities in the country.
 This represented about 7% of all marriages.
 About 69% of same-sex spouses who married that year were aged above 40 (74% for male couples and 61% for female couples).
-The number of same-sex marriages performed per year has decreased since then, with only 47 such marriages taking place in 2023.
+The National Institute for Statistics and Economic Studies has estimated that around 3.5% of marriages performed every year are to same-sex couples.
+47 such marriages were registered in 2023.

 Religious performance

 In May 2015, the Protestant Church of Luxembourg voted 94–3 to allow its pastors to bless same-sex marriages.
 Pastors are under no obligation to bless same-sex marriages if this would violate their personal beliefs.
 The first blessing occurred a few weeks later.

-The Catholic Church opposes same-sex marriage and does not allow its priests to officiate at such marriages.
+On the other hand, the Catholic Church opposes same-sex marriage and does not allow its priests to officiate at such marriages.
 In December 2023, the Holy See published Fiducia supplicans, a declaration allowing Catholic priests to bless couples who are not considered to be married according to church teaching, including the blessing of same-sex couples.